AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`end_of_build`

-  cleans up internal data after a build run.
+  Cleans up internal data after a build run.

 See :class:`GPS.OutputParserWrapper` for examples of writing custom filter.